solarsnake/coveralls-demo-ruby/README.md

 Since your CI Service will be sending code coverage results to [Coveralls](http://coveralls.io)<sup>*</sup>, you'll need to choose a CI service and add this repo to it.

-Configuring your project depends on configuring your CI service.

 <details>
   <summary></small>* other scenarios</small></summary>
 <small>Technically speaking, there are other ways to send your test coverage results to <a href="http://coveralls.io">Coveralls</a> without a CI Service; namely, through their API.
 That's not the subject of this README, so to find out more see <a href="https://docs.coveralls.io/api-introduction">Coveralls API Docs</a>.
 You can find out about creating new repos <a href="https://coveralls.io/api/docs">here</a>, and about posting coverage results to those repos <a href="https://docs.coveralls.io/api-reference">here</a>.</small>
 </details>

-Follow the branch for your CI service and we'll pick up the conversation there:
+Configuring your project depends on configuring your CI service, so follow the branch for your CI service and we'll pick up the conversation there:

 1. [Travis CI](https://github.com/afinetooth/coveralls-demo-ruby/tree/travis)
 2. Circle CI